 Hank Schless 02:32

-it seems like that happens a fair amount, you know, someone's able to get in and sort of evade detection for a while.
-And what I'm curious about, honestly, is both a practitioner and someone who speaks to a lot of people about things like this, what was your initial reaction was shock.
+It seems like that happens a fair amount, you know, someone's able to get in and sort of evade detection for a while.
+And what I'm curious about, honestly, is both as a practitioner and someone who speaks to a lot of people about things like this, what your initial reaction was… Shock?
 Was it surprised?
 But how did you feel?

 Tim LeMaster 02:50

 You know, it's an interesting question, when I first heard about it, you know, you hear about these things frequently, especially in our space, where we're reading about them.
 We're hyper focused on these kinds of compromises.
 So when I first heard about it, I presumed it was specific to SolarWinds, I didn't really understand the breadth of the impact.
 And in fact, what I heard about first, was the FireEye compromised?
 FireEye is such a well known brand name, and for them to get compromised themselves, because they're one of the top forensic companies in the business, was significant news.
 And then as time went on, a few days or a week later, we learned that that compromise was probably a result of SolarWinds.
 And we began to piece together more components and more understanding of it.
 And then I went and read FireEye’s analysis of the malware and the compromise.
 And then as it continued to evolve, I began to understand the breadth and the sophistication of this and it… it fascinated me, it was actually, sadly, in some ways, kind of exciting, you know, to read about.